Akshaygothe/Web_Scrapping/README.md

 # Web_Scrapping

-# Project 1: Amazon web scrapping
+# Project 1: Amazon web scrapper
 For fetching the data of product, from amazon website is created web scrapper.
 For that i used BeautifulSoup and selenium modules.
 Using this scrapper we can fetch data of books and any avalibale products from amazon.
 I used this scrapper for fetching data of books avalibale of amazon site.
 There might be many books on it, but i fetch only from 1 to 20 pages of data.
 On one page it contain 48 books data.